digitalfabrik/integreat-app/.github/CONTRIBUTING.md

 it and give you feedback!

 # Merging

+**If you fork this project and create a Pull Request then no checks are run.
+You need to join the Integreat organisation in order to contribute properly.
+Nontheless a PR is a good first step to get into contact.**

 Before you can merge the code has to be reviewed and the status checks need to pass.
-The CI runs the linter, type-checks and all unit tests.
+The CI runs the linter, type-checks, e2e tests and all unit tests.
 So better run these locally first before pushing.

 When you merge to develop a debug release is deployed on [webnext.integreat-app.de](https://webnext.integreat-app.de/).